This department

 N.

-BION showed in it a sundial with
+BION showed in his book a sundial with

 his name as the maker on page 362. |